gungorenu/factorio-frostpunk-theme/Readme.md

 todo list for the mod

-- EASY **Disable Power Options:** while in Factorio they have good use, in the Frostpunk theme they are absolutely cheating and against the idea of the theme.
-Steam Engine, Solar Panel and nuclear power (Nuclear Reactor, Steam Turbine, Heat Pipe, Heat Exchanger) shall be disabled.
-- EASY **Abandoned Resources:** spawning a single furnace seems weird, maybe I should put some chests around furnace, and even turrets etc? like the Abandoned Ruins mod. if there shall be turrets then probably I need to define a new force which is enemy to player and ally to furnace force, maybe?
+- EASY+LONG **Abandoned Resources:** spawning a single furnace seems weird, maybe I should put some chests around furnace, and even turrets etc? like the Abandoned Ruins mod. if there shall be turrets then probably I need to define a new force which is enemy to player and ally to furnace force, maybe?

 theme extension changes planned. below shall not be forced, but very recommended and maybe by default they shall be activated.